rstolpe/PowerShell-Scripts/Windows/Get-UserProfiles.md

 - Show all of the user profiles from a remote computer
 - Delete one specific user profile or all of the user profiles from a local computer
 - Delete one specific user profile or all of the user profiles from a remote computer
+- Delete all user profiles from both local and remote computer
 - You can exclude user profiles to show
 - You can exclude user profile to be deleted
 - If the user profile are loaded it will not get deleted